Science and technology in India

 India accounts for about 10% of all expenditure on research and development in Asia and the number of scientific publications grew by 45% over the five years to 2007.
 However, according to former Indian science and technology minister Kapil Sibal, India is lagging in science and technology compared to developed countries.
 India has only 140 researchers per 1,000,000 population, compared to 4,651 in the United States.
 India invested US$3.7 billion in science and technology in 2002–2003.
 For comparison, China invested about four times more than India, while the United States invested approximately 75 times more than India on science and technology.
+Research and development spending grew to US$17.2 Billion in 2020–2021.

 While India has increased its output of scientific papers fourfold between 2000 and 2015 overtaking Russia and France in absolute number of papers per year, that rate has been exceeded by China and Brazil; Indian papers generate fewer cites than average, and relative to its population it has few scientists.
+In the quality-adjusted Nature Index India was ranked ninth worldwide in 2023 and recorded faster growth than China in this year, albeit from a lower base.

-India was ranked 46th in the Global Innovation Index in 2021 and 40th in 2022.
+India is ranked 38th in the Global Innovation Index in 2025.